SMSF Commercial Lease Agreement

 The ATO watches ‘related party’ transactions closely.

-The lease between the SMSF and member must, therefore, be at arm’s length.
+Therefore, the lease between the SMSF and the member must be at arm’s length.
 The SMSF cannot give ‘special treatment’ to a related party in the commercial lease.
 The trustee cannot give ‘favours’ to the leasing member.

 You must have: